coryroush/daggerheart-encounter-builder/README.md

 2. Open `index.html` in your browser
 3. Make changes and test locally
 4. Submit a pull request

-## License

-This project is released under the **Community Gaming License** to encourage community contribution and improvement.

 ### Content Attribution
 This tool uses content from the Daggerheart System Reference Document, published by Darrington Press under the Community Gaming License.